Daplie/serve-https/README.md

 npm install -g git+https://git@git.daplie.com:Daplie/serve-https

 # Use tunnel
-serve-https --servername jane.daplie.me --agree-tos --email jane@example.com --tunnel
+serve-https --sites jane.daplie.me --agree-tos --email jane@example.com --tunnel

 # BEFORE you access in a browser for the first time, use curl
 # (because there's a concurrency bug in the greenlock setup)